 Tide Pro costs £18.99 +VAT per month and comes with phone support between 9am and 6pm Monday to Friday, unlimited free transfers per month and 2 free Expense Cards.

 The Tide Cashback plan (£49.99 per month +VAT) is best suited to established businesses.
 With this plan, you get:

 - 3 company Expense Cards for your team.

 Cashback is earned on all card spending, including purchases on company Expense Cards.

 Tide vs ANNA: how easy is it to pay in cash or cheques?

 Tide accepts cash deposits through the Post Office and at PayPoints.
-Post Office deposits are charged at £1, while PayPoints charge 3% of the deposited sum.
-Tide does not accept cheques.
+Post Office deposits are charged at £2.50 for deposits up to £500 or 0.5% of the cash amount for deposits over £500.
+PayPoints charge 3% of the deposited sum.

 Tide vs ANNA: how easy is it to open a business bank account?